 What are the effects of drinking alcohol on insulin resistance (or metabolic syndrome)?
 Insulin resistance is when cells don’t respond properly to insulin.
 Thus, they can’t use the glucose (sugar) in blood for energy.
 As a result, the body makes more insulin.
-Consequently, blood sugar levels increase.
+So blood sugar levels increase.
 This becomes a vicious cycle.
 Sugar that your cells don’t use forms fat.
 And fat promotes insulin resistance.

 - Risk Factors